Famanias/kanban-board-app/README.md

 # About
 This project is a simple Kanban Board Todo List Application with CRUD functionalities and drag and drop feature.

+# SET UP
+make sure that the resfulapi folder is in the xampp >>> htdocs folder

+# DATABASE SET UP
+just create a databasee named kanban, then import kanban.sql

 # Tech Stacks
 Front-end: Angular
 Back-end: REST API through PHP